Cervical cancer: Adverse effects

 Curative cervical radiation therapy may affect unintended tissues located within the delivery pathway(s) or adjacent to the target lesion, each tissue with a unique sensitivity and response to radiation injury.
 Common acute RT effects involve the gastrointestinal system, e.g., diarrhea and constipation; urinary tract, e.g., frequent urination; and may cause cervicitis.
 Common late RT complications include: infertility or premature ovarian failure; vaginal stenosis; lower motor neuron syndrome; telangiectasias, and subsequent hemorrhage; and progressive myelopathy, which may result in irreversible neurologic deficits ranging from minor sensory symptoms to complete paraplegia.
-Radiotherapy late effects (with occurrence rates) include osteonecrosis (8-20%), bladder ulceration (<3%), vaginal stenosis (>2.5%) and chronic pelvic radiation disease (1-10%), e.g., irreversible lumbosacral plexopathy.
+Radiotherapy late effects (with occurrence rates) include osteonecrosis (8–20%), bladder ulceration (<3%), vaginal stenosis (>2.5%) and chronic pelvic radiation disease (1–10%), e.g., irreversible lumbosacral plexopathy.

 Pelvic radiation also induces secondary malignancies such as leukemia, lymphoma, bladder cancer, pelvic malignancy, colorectal cancer, bone, and soft-tissue sarcoma with occurrence rates between 0.2 and 1.0% per year for each.

 Epidemiology

-Age-standardized death from cervical cancer per 100,000 inhabitants in 2004:

 Worldwide, cervical cancer is both the fourth-most common type of cancer and the fourth-most common cause of death from cancer in women, with over 660,000 new cases and around 350,000 deaths in 2022.
 It is the second-most common cause of female-specific cancer after breast cancer, accounting for around 8% of both total cancer cases and total cancer deaths in women.
-88% (2020 figure) of cervical cancers and 90% of deaths occur in low- and middle-income countries (LMICs) and 2% (2020 figure) in high-income countries (HICs).
+In 2020, 88% of cervical cancers and 90% of deaths occurred in low- and middle-income countries (LMICs).
 It is the most frequently detected cancer during pregnancy, with an occurrence of 1.5 to 12 for every 100,000 pregnancies.

-The large majority of cervical cancer cases in 2020 (88%) occurred in LMICs, where they account for 17% of all cancers in women, compared with only 2% in high-income countries (HICs).
+[Cervical cancers] account for 17% of all cancers in women, compared with only 2% in high-income countries (HICs).
 In sub-Saharan Africa, the region with the highest rates of young women living with HIV (WLWH), approximately 20% of cervical cancer cases occur in WLWH.
 HPV infection is more likely to persist and to progress to cancer in WLWH.
 Mortality rates vary 50-fold between countries, ranging from <2 per 100,000 women in some HICs to >40 per 100,000 in some countries of sub-Saharan Africa.

 Africa

 Of the 20 hardest hit countries by cervical cancer, 19 are in Africa.

+The Nigerian Institute of Medical Research (NIMR) reports that 28 Nigerian women lose their lives daily due to this disease.
+Many Nigerian women lack access to these preventive measures.
+In many regions of the country, screening tests such as Pap tests and HPV tests are not easily accessible or affordable.